 - Needs a separate controller for variable-speed operation.

-iPower 12-inch Shutter Exhaust Fan – Editor’s Choice
+Hessaire 12-Inch Shutter Mounted Exhaust Fan – Editor’s Choice

-The iPower 12-inch exhaust fan is a fairly inexpensive option of a garage fan.
+The Hessaire 12-Inch Shutter Exhaust Fan is a fairly inexpensive option of a garage fan.
 It’s perhaps not as heavy-duty as the Iliving fans, but it should be a good choice for occasional garage use.

 For durability, the blades and shutters are made from aluminum, and if you didn’t know, aluminum is corrosion-resistant.
 The motor in this unit is fully enclosed as well, so it should be protected from dust and debris.

 For thermal protection and reduced wear, this unit is also permanently lubricated, though iPower doesn’t specify what kind of bearings it uses.
-Likewise, iPower doesn’t specify the material of the frame, so we can’t tell how rust-resistant it is.
+Likewise, Hessaire exhaust fan doesn’t specify the material of the frame, so we can’t tell how rust-resistant it is however it has a corrosion-resistant coating which is great.
 People don’t seem to have encountered any rust though.

-The airflow in the 12-inch iPower fan is pretty solid – it’s 940 CFM, noticeably more than in the 12-inch Iliving fan.
+The airflow in the 12-inch Hessaire exhaust fan is pretty solid – it’s 1,100 CFM, noticeably more than in the 12-inch Iliving fan.
 If you buy the pack with the speed control, you will also be able to regulate the fan’s airflow.

 - Completely enclosed motor.